 - It is broken.

-- It has been treated with a root canal.
+- It has undergone a root canal.

-The material used for your crown can also ensure it is less noticeable.
-Porcelain crowns are the most realistic looking since the porcelain reflects light in much the same way as natural enamel.
+The material used for your crown can also ensure a realistic look.
+Porcelain crowns are the most natural-looking since the porcelain reflects light in much the same way as natural enamel.
 By contrast, as explained by theCanadian Agency for Drugs and Technology in Health, metal bonded with porcelain tends to look more opaque and less realistic, as does tooth-colored resin.

-If you prefer a porcelain crown, be sure your dentist has experience in the proper procedure for the best possible results.
-Also avoid foods and beverages that could stain your teeth.
+You should also take extra care not to damage the crown, as some seemingly harmless habits could chip or crack the porcelain, including chewing on ice, biting your nails, and using your teeth to open packages.
+Also, avoid foods and beverages that could stain your teeth like coffee, tea, and red wine.
+Tobacco products can also stain teeth.
 Although porcelain does not stain easily, the adjacent teeth can become discolored, making the crown stand out.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.